knshetty/ebook-searcher-app/README.md

 # eBooks Searcher App

-Here's an interactive eBook search tool [i.e. a Single-Page web application(SPA)], intended to be a technical example on how-to combine below technologies:
+Here's an interactive eBook searcher web-app [i.e. a Single-Page Application (SPA)], which is intended to be a technical example on how-to combine technologies mentioned below:

 * [Ember.js](http://emberjs.com/) a SPA framework
 * [Blockly](https://developers.google.com/blockly/) a visual programming editor library
 * [IT-eBooks API](http://it-ebooks-api.info/) an open RESTful webservice to access eBooks information

-### What can one do with this app?
+### What can one do with this web-app?

 * Search eBooks across multiple RESTful-resources
-* Compose-&-Combine search queries & their results using Visual-Blocks
+* Compose-&-Combine search queries & their results using visual blocks
-* Provides a set of interactive Visual-Blocks, where a mouse-click on a given Visual-Block produce's instant results.
+* Provides a set of interactive visual blocks, i.e. for example a mouse-click on any given visual block produces an instant UI response.

 ### Ember.js highlights:

-* Wraps the entire Blockly editor as an Ember component
+* Wraps the entire Blockly editor as an ember component
-* Each block is assigned a detected route
+* Each block is assigned a dedicated route
-* Auto route-transitions are used for childern-block traversals
+* Automatic childern-block traversals i.e. auto transition to route takes place for all connected blocks

 ### Blockly hightlights:

 * Custom blocks

 ### IT-eBooks API highlights:

 * Only a single type of request is made to RESTful API, which is of type '/search/{query}'.
-Here the response is a paged result i.e. each page result is capped to 10 items.
+Here the response is a paged result-set i.e. each page result is capped to 10 items.

 ## Prerequisites